PierreSenellart/provsql/doc/provsql.md

    the `libboost-dev` package).

-5. Optionally, for probability computation through knowledge compilation, any or all of the following software:
+5. Optionally, for probability computation through knowledge compilation, any or all of the following software (note that some of them are not available under other OSs than Linux):
   * `c2d`, from <http://reasoning.cs.ucla.edu/c2d/download.php>
   * `d4`, from <https://github.com/crillab/d4>
   * `dsharp`, from <https://github.com/QuMuLab/dsharp>